vodquang96/django-anymail/docs/tips/test_backend.rst

   and some common problems like malformed addresses may be detected.
   (But no ESP-specific checks are run.)

-* Anymail's test backend also adds an :attr:`anymail_send_params` attribute to each EmailMessage as it sends it.
+* Anymail's test backend also adds an :attr:`anymail_test_params` attribute to each EmailMessage as it sends it.
 This is a dict of the actual params that would be used to send the message, including both Anymail-specific attributes from the EmailMessage and options that would come from Anymail settings defaults.